DionneMaguire/dionnes_wines/README.md

 #### site owner / superuser
 - can add, edit and delete wines form the store
-- can add blog posts to the site
+- can add, edit and delete blog posts
 - can approve customer reviews and wine reviews from customers ( only approved reviews will be visible on the website)

 ### User Stories